 |And||I click the re-order button|

 |Then||A repeat order will be confirmed & shipped|

-Requirements differ significantly in approach to user stories; where user stories essentially serve to provide a high level view of what the software needs to do and provoke a conversation, traditional requirements documents will be highly detailed and go into granular detail about how a system needs to act.
+Requirements differ significantly in approach to user stories.
+Where user stories serve to provide a high level view of what the software needs to do and provoke a conversation, traditional requirements documents will be detailed and go into granular detail about how a system needs to act.